List of children of General Hospital: Avery Corinthos

 Avery Corinthos is the daughter of Sonny Corinthos and Ava Jerome.
 Avery is born onscreen in November 2014, and kidnapped by Nina Reeves and Franco Baldwin.
 They relocate to Canada, where Avery is rescued and returned to her mother.
 When she was born, it was not known whether Sonny or his son Morgan was the father, until a DNA test shows it is Sonny.
 When both her parents are imprisoned, Avery is primarily raised by her siblings Morgan and Kiki Jerome.
 Sonny is released and takes custody of Avery, but his son Michael sues and wins full custody before giving Avery back to Sonny.
 When Ava is released, Avery's parents go to court for custody.
 The judge grant Ava sole custody of Avery, with Sonny getting supervised visits.
 When Ava gets threatened, she returns Avery to Sonny to keep her safe.
 Ava tries to take Avery back later, but is blackmailed by Carly with a sex tape of her and Paul Hornsby.
 Paul threatens to send Ava to jail with a recording of her admission about killing Connie.
 Sonny relents and gives Ava limited visitation with Avery until Sonny and Carly learn about Ava's part in Morgan's death.
 In May 2018, Ava blackmails Sonny into giving her joint custody after Avery is reported missing.

 Donna Corinthos

-Donna Corinthos is the daughter of Sonny and Carly Corinthos introduced on September 30, 2019.
+Donna Corinthos is the daughter of Sonny Corinthos and Carly Spencer introduced on September 30, 2019.
 It is revealed during prenatal testing that Donna has spina bifida, which is treated shortly after her birth.